MONTANA HEALTH PROFESSIONALS FOR A HEALTHY CLIMATE

 It’s normal for drought to cause distress - 3/4 of Montana’s farmers and ranchers report feeling this way.

 The good news is, you have resources - both financial and emotional.
 Montana Drought Management has collected info and financial assistance programs for you at drought.mt.gov/resources.
+Beyond the Weather and Frontier Psychiatry are teaming up to offer agricultural workers free counseling - just call Frontier at 406-200-8471 and mention the program.

-Reach out to your friends and neighbors and talk to each other (studies agree that this will help keep your spirits up during drought).
-If you're losing sleep or feeling more irritable or anxious, counseling is usually the best tool.
+Reach out to your friends and neighbors and talk to each other.
+If you're losing sleep or feeling more irritable or anxious, counseling is a great tool.
 Psychology Today has a great therapist finder.
-And remember to put 988 in your phone in case of a suicide emergency - suicidal impulses, like a heart attack, are a medical crisis. |
+And remember to put 988 in your phone in case of a suicide emergency - suicidal impulses, like a heart attack, are a medical crisis.

 Providers